kikeenrique/dbusmm/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner or admin.